Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 Cartesia Sonic 3.
 The latency leader

-The structural pick for any voice agent that needs sub-300ms end-to-end latency.
-Cartesia Sonic Turbo ships 40ms time-to-first-audio, which leaves enough latency budget for the rest of the stack.
+The structural pick when round-trip turn latency is a binding constraint.
+Cartesia Sonic Turbo ships 40ms time-to-first-audio, which leaves enough latency budget for the rest of the sub-500ms to sub-700ms voice-agent stack.

 Specs: